yoavram/UnderTheRug/README.md

 > Obolski, Ram & Hadany (2016) Evolution on rugged adaptive landscapes, Reports on Progress in Physics, *In preparation*.

-The notebook includes code to load fitness landscape data, simulate evolution on it using a Wright-Fisher model, and visualize the results of simulations.
+The notebook includes code to load fitness landscape data, simulate evolution on the landscape using a Wright-Fisher model, and visualize the results of simulations.

 ## Install